 Phyllostachys Rubromarginata ‘Red Margin Bamboo’

-Get the name of red margin bamboo because of the thin red line of the outside of the culm sheath.
-The bamboo has long internodal regions and larger leaves for a bamboo in the Phyllostachys genus.
+Red Margin in the names comes from a thin red line of the outside of the culm sheath.
+The bamboo has long internodal regions and larger leaves for bamboo in the Phyllostachys genus.

 This cold hardy bamboo grows excellent in the north.
 It grows to a medium height in colder areas usually around 12 to 18 feet depending on the climate zone.

 This is one of the easiest bamboo to identify.
 The canes have a corduroy appearance.

 Just a green bamboo but the new shoots have a slightly wavy blade and absent oral setae.

 The most cold hardy of all temperate bamboo.
 It has a green cane but can be found in the coldest regions that are capable of growing bamboo.